OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanets/index.md

 To the eye, exoplanets are lost in the glare of their host star.
 Unconventional techniques are required to infer or observe them.
 The most common method, thanks to the Kepler and TESS missions, uses the **transit of the planet** in front of its host star.
 This, of course, requires the alignment of its orbit be edge-on from our vantage point, which is not terribly probable.
 However, this method can detect planets a few thousand light years away.

-Projects include the [Transiting Exoplanet Survey Satellite](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) (TESS), [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope), [Wide Angle Search for Planets](https://en.wikipedia.org/wiki/Wide_Angle_Search_for_Planets) (WASP), the [Kilodegree Extremely Little Telescope](https://en.wikipedia.org/wiki/Kilodegree_Extremely_Little_Telescope) (KELT), the [Hungarian Automated Telescope](https://en.wikipedia.org/wiki/HATNet_Project) (HAT), and the [Convection Rotation and planetary Transits](https://en.wikipedia.org/wiki/CoRoT) (CoRoT).
+Projects include the [Transiting Exoplanet Survey Satellite](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) (TESS), [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope), [Wide Angle Search for Planets](https://en.wikipedia.org/wiki/Wide_Angle_Search_for_Planets) (WASP), the [Kilodegree Extremely Little Telescope](https://en.wikipedia.org/wiki/Kilodegree_Extremely_Little_Telescope) (KELT), the [Hungarian Automated Telescope](https://en.wikipedia.org/wiki/HATNet_Project) (HAT), and the [Convection Rotation and Planetary Transits](https://en.wikipedia.org/wiki/CoRoT) (CoRoT).
 TESS, the Transiting Exoplanet Survey Satellite, is the current generation of planet-detecting telescopes.
 It was launched in April 2018 and has begun discovering exoplanets.

 The **radial velocity method** is the next most common.
 A variation in the star's radial velocity is observed in the spectrum which results from the planet's motion around the star.
 While we think the Sun is stationary, it actually moves, or wobbles, because of the planets that orbit it.
 The larger the planet, the larger the wobble.
 This is because the center of the orbit is actually located at a point called the *center of mass* of the system.
 So, for example, the Sun-Jupiter system's center of mass is more than 742,000 kilometers (483,000 miles) from the Sun's center.
 This point, along the line connecting the two bodies, lies just outside the Sun's photosphere, or "surface," which has a radius of about 696,000 km (432,000 miles).
 While we do not perceive it, the Sun is orbiting this point and would be observed to wobble from a point of view outside the Solar System.
 Some projects detecting radial velocities include [High Accuracy Radial Velocity Planet Searcher](https://en.wikipedia.org/wiki/High_Accuracy_Radial_Velocity_Planet_Searcher) (HARPS) and the [High Resolution Echelle Spectrometer](https://en.wikipedia.org/wiki/W._M._Keck_Observatory#Instruments) (HIRES) on the Keck Telescope.